 - “There are 3 bridges you could take.
 Burrard would probably be slower because they just installed that new bike lane, and it can be tough to get to the Cambie Bridge with all the one ways and construction, so I think I’d take Granville.
 Of course, you might want to take the Fir off-ramp.
 It will take you past Broadway – you’ll know it because there’s an Earls right on the corner, and then go up to 12th….”

 Each answer is accurate, and the one they give doesn’t really matter.
 Just ask if they’re open to feedback.

 If they answered the first way, tell them you want more detail.
 See how they respond.
 Do they describe some landmarks?
 Draw a map?
 If they gave the long answer, tell them to pretend you’re an impatient person, and ask how they would respond in that situation.
 Give them feedback on their answer and see if they are able to change their approach.
 Someone who bristles at the feedback or has trouble adapting their style in this simple example is less likely to be adaptable in the workplace.

 Learn From Someone Who’s Seen Your Candidates at Work

-Once narrowed your choices to the top three candidates, don’t be shy about calling their references.
-Write down the top three things you love about this candidate and your top three concerns, and ask about those specific issues.
+Once you’ve narrowed your choices to the top three candidates, don’t be shy about calling their references.
+Write down the top three things you love about this candidate and your top three concerns, and ask about those specific things.
 Ask follow up questions and request examples.
 The value of the reference checks will be proportionate to the quality of questions you ask.
 Also ask the references if there is anyone else they think you should talk to about the potential hire.

 A formal background check (not just a Google search) should also be a standard element of your recruitment process.
 Most people have nothing to hide, but the ones who do have learned to be very good at keeping secrets.